 The sample of residents will be sent a postcard announcing that they have been selected to participate in the survey; a few days later, they will receive the survey with a postage-paid return envelope.
 A follow up reminder postcard will be sent a week later to participants who have not responded.
 Each survey recipient will receive a URL to complete the survey online instead of the paper-and-pencil version.
 Respondents should be able to complete the survey in less than twenty minutes.

-These links require an access code provided to 11,000 residents who received a random sample survey via postal delivery.
+The above links require an access code provided to 11,000 residents who received a random sample survey via postal delivery.
 While this link is not available for those without a code, this survey is intended to fulfill Digital Inclusion Program Objectives to evaluate and assess residents' access to technology resources and literacy and training programs and to identify unmet needs and barriers.

 The survey can be viewed on our Bloomfire page in both English and Spanish: